 Voices of Experience

 Submissions are intended to be experiential or reflective in nature, while also providing readers with some background information on methods or processes.
 Your intended audience should be both librarians interested in or currently doing research.
 These submissions undergo double blind peer review.
-Authors are encouraged to consult the Citing Medicine, Second Edition, for assistance with formatting of citations.
 When creating the submission document, authors are encouraged to follow the guidelines outlined in the Voices of Experience Submission Template.
+Author(s) are asked to use the Vancouver citation style and to use superscripts for all in-text citations.

 Structured Abstract (300 words excluding headings below):